Should I add admins to my Celpax dashboard?

 If so, this might cause issues in the future when it comes to employee engagement and participation.

 Users find that giving employees resources and tools in the form of access to the Celpax dashboard and the results can help foster employee empowerment.

 By giving them the tools to see what the workplace mood is like and how it is improving or declining can help to install a sense of control over the results.

 It’s important for participation and for mood that employees feel like they “own” the Celpax and their voices are being heard.

 Giving employees access to the dashboard is a great way to instill this.

-Not too long ago, we spoke to Aaron from Jux Law Firm about relaunching the Celpax device after some turnover in his company and with some major changes that pushed employee engagement efforts to the wayside.
+Not too long ago, we spoke to Aaron from Jux Law Firm about relaunching the Celpax device after some turnover in his company.
+They had some major changes that pushed employee engagement efforts to the wayside.

 WHY are we doing this?